morleym/furtive-handbook/docs/format-swiss.md

 :::

-If you're advancing/eliminating based on a threshold, then you don't need to worry about tiebreakers!
+If you're advancing/eliminating based on a record threshold, then you don't need to worry about tiebreakers!
 Otherwise, Swiss competitions usually have a points system where you are awarded different points for winning, losing, or tying a match (or having a bye).
-Sort standings based on those, and then use tiebreakers as needed
+Sort standings based on those, and then use tiebreakers as needed.

-Swiss has a unique tiebreaker available called 'Strength of Schedule' which is a measurement of how strong a competitor's opponents were.
+Swiss has a unique tiebreaker concept called 'Strength of Schedule,' which is a measurement of how strong a competitor's opponents were.
-The simplest way to measure this is Opponent Match Win % (OMW): the overall match win-loss % of the opponents a competitor played.
+The simplest way to measure this is Opponent Match Win % (OMW), which measure the % all the matches that a competitor's opponents played through the Swiss competition.
-So if two competitors are tied, but one of them has an OMW of 55% while the other has an OMW of 50%, then the one with 55% wins the tie.
+So if two competitors are tied, but one of them has an OMW of 55% while the other has an OMW of 50%, then the one with 55% wins that particular tiebreaker.

 Game Win % and OMW are two of the most common Swiss tiebreakers used.
 Less commonly, events may use head-to-head or OGW (Opponent Game Win %) as additional tiebreakers.